-What happens in an EMDR session?
+What actually happens in an EMDR session?

 How to choose an EMDR therapist

-EMDR therapy should be carried out by a therapist with pre-existing core training, for example as a psychologist, psychotherapist or counselling.
+EMDR therapy should be carried out by a therapist with pre-existing core mental health training, for example as a psychologist, psychotherapist or counselling.
 EMDR therapists who are accredited practitioners have done the pre-requisite number of hours of EMDR therapy, supervision and reflective practice to demonstrate their skills.
 You can find an accredited EMDR therapist on the EMDR Association website.